Forastierii/unit-testing/README.md

 Time savings and reduced downtime are the major benefits of unit testing, while improved documentation and more user trust are great side effects.
 Unit testing is thus a great ally to a data scientist, data engineer or a ML engineer to ensure data quality.

 # Storytelling: DATAMIN, our mining company
 To showcase some unit testing cases, we will create our own company, DATAMIN.
-DATAMIN works as a consulting company for mineral exploration companies and offers services on prospecting mineral deposits.
-Thus, our data will have features such as location, metal concentration and reserves.
+DATAMIN works as a consulting company for mineral processing companies.

+We will use the open database for coal and metal mine production (https://zenodo.org/record/7369478), focusing on the processing file containing thousands and thousands of mines, their locations, type of processing plant and production output.

 ![DATAMIN](images/datamin.png)